FCDO-DSPP-Capstone/fcdo_dspp_repo/README.md

 ----------------------------
 This project was developed as the 2025 Capstone project for the MPA - Data Science for Public Policy program at the London School of Economics.
-Authors: Grant Benton, Juan Piquer, Cat Russell and Rhea Soni
+Authors: Grant Benton, Juan Piquer, Cat Russell and Rhea Soni.

 Thanks to our LSE supervisor Alexander Evans, our FCDO client James Sherbrock, and our Data science tutor Casey Kearney.

 ----------------------------

 # Repo Structure